AC 119 Air and Ground Crew – Our Stories

 In addition to bios, videos, and stories you can find even more of our history below.

-- Article – Oct.
+- Presentation – Oct.
 2012 AC-119 Gunship Presentation at Pacific Coast Air Museum by Wayne Laessig – Straight Scoop Newsletter

 - Poem – AC-119 Gunships by Jeff “Donkey” Winter